FTSE has best day on record as traders hope for US coronavirus bill

 It marks the first major rise since the outbreak of coronavirus, as US politicians prepare to pass what could prove to be a game-changing stimulus package.

-The government in the US is expected to pump out as much as two trillion dollars to shore up businesses and employees.
+The government in the US is expected to pump out as much as two trillion dollars (£1.7 trillion) to shore up businesses and employees.

+Poor economic data, showing that the UK economy was contracting at its fastest rate since 1998, was not enough to dampen the mood.

+Similar massive falls in the so-called Purchasing Managers Index (PMI) were also largely ignored by investors in other countries.